Construction is underwayRead More…

-Environmental Services will replace and repair 4,508 feet of aging sewer pipe, construct 22 green street facilities and plant trees to absorb rain and reduce stormwater runoff.
+Environmental Services will replace and repair 4,500 feet of sewer pipe that is over 100 years old and in poor condition, construct 22 green street facilities and plant 11 trees to absorb rain and reduce stormwater runoff.
 The project will keep about 1.6 million gallons of stormwater out of sewers annually, increase sewer system capacity and reduce the risk of basement backups.
 This project is part of the Tabor to the River Program, which combines green infrastructure with pipe repair to save Portland sewer ratepayers more than $60 million dollars.

 This map is not to scale and is meant to show the proposed work at the general location.

 Portland noise code allows construction from 7:00 a.m. to 6:00 p.m.
 Monday through Saturday.
 Work after 6:00 p.m. and before 7:00 a.m. and during all hours on Sundays requires a noise variance from the Portland Noise Review Board.
 The board is requiring a public hearing on the noise variance request for nighttime construction on this project.
 The public will have an opportunity to make comments and ask questions at the hearing.

 Go to www.portlandoregon.gov/oni/noise for more information about the Noise Office and requirements for a noise variance.